AdobeDocs/experience-platform.en/help/segmentation/api/segment-definitions.md

 ## Update a specific segment definition

-You can update a specified segment definition by making a PATCH request to the `/segment/definitions` endpoint and providing the segment definition's `id` value in the request path.
+You can update a specified segment definition by making a PATCH request to the `/segment/definitions` endpoint and providing the ID of the segment definition you wish to update in the request path.

 **API format**